coop-columb/supply-chain-forecaster/docs/deployment/cd_pipeline.md

 - ✅ The build and push Docker images stage is functional
 - ✅ Automation script for generating required secrets is available
 - ✅ GitHub Environments and secrets have been configured
-- ✅ Mock mode has been added for testing without real Kubernetes clusters
+- ✅ The workflow has been refined to directly use Kubernetes commands
 - ✅ The workflow has been successfully tested and verified

 See [Setting Up GitHub Environments](../../scripts/setup_github_environments.md) for details on the environment configuration.
 You can use the provided automation script (`scripts/generate_cd_secrets.sh`) to generate all required secrets.